iliyan-trifonov/page-views/README.md

 Enough to make conclusions or just check if the site's working.

 ## Tech stuff
-This script uses PHP and Memcached to store the number of page views on the current domain using the HTTP_HOST variable as a key and only increasing the page views value.
+This script uses PHP and Memcached to store the number of page views on the current domain using the `HTTP_HOST` variable as a key and only increasing the page views value.
 Memcached CAS() is used for atomicity.
+For security you can provide the domain name to the tracking script or the default `$_SERVER['HTTP_HOST']` will be used.
 No personal information is taken from the visitor at all, it's just your domain keeping how many times its pages are opened.
+The Admin Dashboard is built with AngularJS and CSS3 animations.
+Thanks to AngularJS things like automatic new domain inserting and ordering by page views is done very easy and without forcing you to refresh.
+Thanks to Memcached there is no overhead for your sites.

 ## How to use it?
 You edit the config/config.php file, probably just changing the memcached server address if it's not running on the local host.
 Then include public/track.php in your own site's index.php and that's all about the tracking.
-Until the tracking is running you setup a new webserver configuration to point to this script's public dir and index.php as index page.
+Until the tracking is running you setup a new webserver configuration to point to this script's public dir and index.php as the default page.
 An example Nginx configuration follows:

     server {
             server_name pageviews.your-server.com;